Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

-where the infimum over all piecewise $C^1$-curves $\gamma : [0,1] \to M$ with $\gamma(0) = x$ and $\gamma(1) = y$.
-Any such $M$ has a compatible smooth structure, so we may as well assume that $M$ is smooth.
 As shown in \cite[Corollary~3.13]{B}, $d_{\rm i}$ can equivalently be defined with respect to absolutely continuous curves instead of piecewise $C^1$-curves.
-If $d$ is a background metric on $M$ such that $C^1$-charts on $M$ are locally bi-Lipschitz, such metric exists by \cite[Theorem~3.5]{LV}.
-Then absolutely continuous curves in $M$ are those curves absolutely continuous with respect to $d$.
+If $d$ is a background metric on $M$ such that $C^1$-charts on $M$ are locally bi-Lipschitz, such metric exists by \cite[Theorem~3.5]{LV}, then absolutely continuous curves in $M$ are those curves absolutely continuous with respect to $d$.
 Thus any curve class in between piecewise $C^1$ and absolutely continuous induces the same length metric $d_{\rm i}$, see \cite[\S3.6]{B}.
+In contrast to general Lipschitz manifolds, Riemannian manifolds with the induced length distance are essential length spaces.
+The main reason is that for any sequence of $C^1$-curves $(\gamma_n)$ which converges in the $C^1$-topology to $\gamma$, it holds $L(\gamma_n) \to L(\gamma)$.
+Here are the details.

 \begin{lem} If $M$ is a $C^1$-manifold with continuous Riemannian metric $g$, then

 \end{lem}